 Thirty years ago today, May 23rd, my mom died after a four month “battle” with what doctors said was liver cancer.
 Now that I know a little more (well, kind of…), I’m thinking it may have been pancreatic cancer.
 Still, 30 years ago today.
-So officially, I’ve been alive longer without my mom than with...Full Post
+So officially, I’ve...Full Post

 Betty Long, RN, MHA's Blog

 Who around us hasn’t had the experience where you thought, “Wow, I don’t know why that just happened, but I’ll chalk it up to serendipity.”
 OK, maybe exactly those thoughts, but close enough.

 There are alot of other synonyms for serendipity—-luck, karma,...Full Post

 Many years ago, I lost my mother to cancer.
 She was 61, I was 23.
 In the early years after her death, Mother’s Day was a cruel reminder of my life-altering loss, particularly as most of my friends went back to visit their moms and celebrate the day or I happened to find...Full Post

 On Mar 17, 2012

 This week I hosted a reception for filmmaker Kathy Douglas, an RN producing a film about the roles of nurses.
 The energy generated by the 25 nurses at the event was very positive and as Kathy spoke to the group about her motivation for the film, it was hard...Full Post